lindsayo/courseProject/README.md

 ### 5. Producing the tidy dataset with the average values

-The first thing the script does is convert our data from wide to long format.
-This is mostly a matter of personal preference.
+The first thing the script does is **convert our data from wide to long format**.

 We use the ```melt``` function from ```reshape2```.